TituxMetal/redwood-ticket-manager/SPECS.md

 # Specs

+## Database Schema

+### Relationships between User and Ticket models:

+1. UserCreatedTickets Relation

+The user field in the Ticket model points to the createdTickets array in the User model.
+This represents the tickets created by a user.

+2. TicketAssignment Relation

+The assignedToUser field in the Ticket model points to the assignedTickets array in the User model.
+This represents the tickets assigned to a user.

+To ensure clean data management and avoid orphaned records:

+- Use onDelete: Cascade on the creator relationship (user) to delete tickets when the creator is deleted.
+- Use onDelete: SetNull on the assignee relationship (assignedToUser) to unassign tickets but preserve them.

+### Bi-Directional Relationships

+Prisma requires both ends of a relationship to be clearly defined when there are multiple relations between two models.

+## Pages

 1. Home Page for Unauthenticated Users (/)
   - Purpose: Landing page for users who are not logged in.
   - Features: